nasimuddin01/todo/README.md

-# THis a a simple todo list app.
+# This a a simple todo list app.